I know I’ll have to forgive Bishop David O’Connell’s killer. But for now I’m grieving a great pastor.

 “He was a peacemaker with a heart for the poor and the immigrant, and he had a passion for building a community where the sanctity and dignity of every human life was honored and protected,” Archbishop José Gomez of Los Angeles said of Bishop Dave.
 “He was also a good friend, and I will miss him greatly.”

-As far as I know, Bishop Dave did not write any lengthy reflections or pen in-depth theological treaties.
+As far as I know, Bishop Dave did not write any lengthy reflections or pen in-depth theological treatises.
 I don’t think he had time for that.
 He was too busy being present to the people he served.
 But over the last few days, I have been reading old stories about him.
 I’ve focused on his quotes in particular, and I can hear his lovely brogue as I read them to myself.
 (You can find a lot of articles at angelusnews.com.)
 I can’t stop thinking about how he exemplified the Beatitudes.

 Like all great pastors, Bishop Dave preached through his actions.